 By geological standards, the caves are quite young, at only 12,000 years old.
 You will get to head underground to explore the caves and view the thousands of glow worms that light up like twinkling lights.
-Unfortunately you cannot take photos in here, but the memories will last a lifetime.
+Unfortunately, you cannot take photos here, but the memories will last a lifetime.

 Contributed by Jennifer Parkes from Backyard Travel Family

 The small town of Fox Glacier is located on the West Coast, South Island of New Zealand.
 Most people visit the area for the Glacier, but it has a hidden secret with a small congregation of glow worms that you can see for free.

 The main town center is only a couple of hundred meters long, so visiting the Fox Glacier Glow Worms is easy enough to get to.
 It’s accessible on the southern side of town, within a short forest trek called the Minnehaha Walk.